-- 7.5.1 Workers who are assigned to job duties requiring bilingual skills are eligible to receive Sixty-Five Dollars (\$65.00) each pay period for the use of bilingual skills in job duties arising during the normal course of work. - 7.5.2 Eligibility for the bilingual pay differential shall be determined by the Personnel-Human Resources Director on the basis of a proficiency test developed and administered determined by the City. - 7.5.3 Bilingual skills shall not be a condition of employment except for workers who are hired specifically with that requirement.
-If a worker is hired under this provision, that requirement shall be included in the initial appointment letter. - 7.5.4 The City retains the right to discontinue the bilingual differential for any individual worker when bilingual services are no longer required, provided the City gives the exclusive representative ten (10) days notice prior to such revocation, in order to allow the opportunity for the parties to meet and conferconsult. - 7.5.5 No employee shall be required to use bilingual skills who is not compensated under this section.

-7.6 Call Back Pay
+- 7.5.1 Employees who are assigned to job duties requiring bilingual skills are eligible to receive Sixty-Five Dollars (\$65.00) each pay period for the use of bilingual skills in job duties arising during the normal course of work. - 7.5.2 Eligibility for the bilingual pay differential shall be determined by the Human Resources Director on the basis of a proficiency test determined by the City. - 7.5.3 Bilingual skills shall not be a condition of employment except for employees who are hired specifically with that requirement.
+If an employee is hired under this provision, that requirement shall be included in the initial appointment letter. - 7.5.4 The City retains the right to discontinue the bilingual differential for any individual employee when bilingual services are no longer required, provided the City gives the Union ten (10) days notice prior to such revocation, in order to allow the opportunity for the parties to meet and consult. - 7.5.5 No employee shall be required to use bilingual skills who is not compensated under this section. - 7.6 Call Back Pay - 7.6.1 Any employee who is required by the City to report to their normal work location on a day when the employee has not been scheduled, or any employee called back to work after completing their regular work day and leaving their normal work location, shall be entitled to a minimum of two (2) hours of compensation at one and one-half times their hourly rate of pay.